DoSomething/gambit/documentation/endpoints/broadcasts.md

-# Broadcast Settings
+# Broadcasts

 ```
-GET /api/v1/broadcast-settings/<broadcastId>
+GET /api/v1/broadcasts/<broadcastId>
 ```
 Returns the settings necessary to setup a Customer.io Triggered Campaign **after** the broadcast is created in Contentful.

 ## Authentication

 The endpoint expects you to use [Basic Auth](../authentication.md).
-Example url using the browser: `http://protectedName:protectedPass@localhost:5100/api/v1/broadcast-settings/100`
+Example url using the browser: `http://protectedName:protectedPass@localhost:5100/api/v1/broadcasts/100`

 ## Inputs